-New in v7, the Record window allows you to view, meter and monitor your physical inputs to Mixbus as well as presenting just the information and controls you need while rolling in Record mode.
+The Record window allows you to view, meter and monitor your physical inputs to Mixbus as well as presenting just the information and controls you need while rolling in Record mode.
 This picture shows an example:

 Access the Record page by clicking "Rec" in the top-right corner, or choosing it from the Window Menu.